BadIdeaFactory/eggfacts/FACTS.md

 The eggplant is a delicate, tropical perennial often cultivated as a tender or half-hardy annual in temperate climates.
 The stem is often spiny.
 Eggplants actually look like eggs when they're not ripe.

-A balut is a developing bird embryo (usually a duck or chicken) that is boiled and eaten from the shell.

 Oology is a branch of ornithology studying bird eggs, nests and breeding behaviour.
 The word is derived from the Greek "oion", meaning egg.
 Oology can also refer to the hobby of collecting wild birds' eggs, sometimes called egg collecting, birdnesting or egging, which is now illegal in many jurisdictions.

-Powdered eggs are fully dehydrated eggs.
-They are made using spray drying in the same way that powdered milk is made.
-The major advantages of powdered eggs over fresh eggs are the price, reduced weight per volume of whole egg equivalent and the shelf life.

-Eggs Benedict is a traditional American brunch or breakfast dish that consists of two halves of an English muffin each of which is topped with Canadian bacon, ham or sometimes bacon, a poached egg and hollandaise sauce.

-Hollandaise sauce, also referred to as Dutch sauce, is an emulsion of egg yolk, liquid butter, water and lemon juice (or a white wine or vinegar reduction), whisked together over the low heat of a double boiler.
-Additional salt, white pepper and/or cayenne pepper is used for seasoning.

 Free-range eggs are eggs produced from birds that may or may not be permitted outdoors.
 The term "free-range" may be used differently depending on the country and the relevant laws, and is not regulated in many areas.

-Smoked egg is a food that involves the smoking of eggs and fish eggs.
-Smoked eggs can be prepared with hard boiled eggs that are then smoked, or by smoking uncooked eggs in their shells.

 Among those animals which produce one, the yolk (also known as the vitellus) is the nutrient-bearing portion of the egg whose primary function is to supply food for the development of the embryo.

 Did you know that eggs hatched under zero gravity conditions emerge as spheres? chickens in space are a no go.
 They can't drink by themselves. they took 4 hens and 2 cockerels into space to test various things, including their pecking mechanisms and mating.

-Did you know as a hen gets older she produces larger eggs?

 Did you know the fastest omelette maker in the world made 427 two-egg omelettes in 30 minutes?